SAP/spartacus-docs/_pages/dev/authentication.md

 })
 ```

-For more information, see [Custom Login Page](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/aa417173fe4a4ba5a473c93eb730a417/ca1176a372b242a6abd75a39fe803eea.html).

 ## Authenticating with Legacy SAP Commerce Cloud Versions

 In the traditional client-server authentication model, the client requests an access-restricted resource on the server (in other words, a protected resource) by authenticating with the server using the resource owner's credentials.
 In order to allow third-party applications to access restricted resources, the resource owner shares its credentials with the third-party applications.
-Spartacus supports the use of resource owner password credentials, which are used by 2211.XX versions of SAP Commerce Cloud (such as 2211.44).
-This support remains until the 2211.XX version branch reaches end of life, in Q3 2026.
+Spartacus supports the use of resource owner password credentials, which are used by 2211.xx versions of SAP Commerce Cloud (such as 2211.44).
+This support remains until the 2211.xx version branch reaches end of life, in Q3 2026.

-If you are working with a 2211.XX version of SAP Commerce Cloud (as opposed to a 2211-jdk21.x version), and you want to enable the resource owner password credentials authentication model in Spartacus, set the following feature toggles to `false` in the `spartacus-features.module.ts` file:
+If you are working with a 2211.xx version of SAP Commerce Cloud (as opposed to a 2211-jdk21.x version), and you want to enable the resource owner password credentials authentication model in Spartacus, set the following feature toggles to `false` in the `spartacus-features.module.ts` file:

 - `authorizationCodeFlowByDefault`
 - `incrementProcessesCountForMergeCart`